 In May 2024, prompted by a rapidly evolving generation resource mix and the need to ensure a reliable and resilient grid, FERC issued rules on long-term regional transmission planning and improving generator interconnection (Order No. 1920).
-Congress has also focused on transmission issues, introducing several bills intended to promote transmission development.

-FERC Order No. 1920, as modified by Order No. 1920-A in December 2024, requires each transmission planning region to engage in a long-term, forward-looking, comprehensive transmission planning process at least once every five years.
+FERC Order No. 1920, as clarified and modified by subsequent orders in November 2024 and April 2025, requires each transmission planning region to engage in a long-term, forward-looking, comprehensive transmission planning process at least once every five years.
 These long-term plans must identify the regional transmission needs over the next 20 years, identify potential transmission facilities that meet those needs, measure the benefits of those transmission facilities, and evaluate whether to select any of those facilities in the regional transmission plan.
 The order also requires each region to propose a cost allocation methodology for the new long-term regional transmission facilities.
 Whether Order No. 1920 results in the most cost-effective new transmission facilities being built in the coming decade will depend on how transmission owners implement the order's complex provisions.
-Order No. 1920 indicated that FERC intends to address other important transmission planning policies, including cost containment mechanisms and joint ownership of transmission facilities, in the future.
+Transmission planning regions are currently in the process of developing their implementation plans, which must be filed at FERC.